On this page:

 - Wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol, rubbing your hands together for at least 30 seconds until they are dry.
 Soap and water should be used if hands are visibly dirty.

-- Clean your hands often, especially after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose; and after removing your cloth face mask.
+- Clean your hands often, especially after going to the bathroom; before eating; after coughing, sneezing or blowing your nose; and after removing your cloth face mask.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 For additional information see: How Can I Avoid Getting COVID-19?